MapIV/rtklib_ros_bridge/README.md

 ## Overview

-rtklib_ros_bridge is a package that outputs the latitude and longitude, satellite reception status, altitude, ECEF xyz, ECEF velocity vector, and Time of Week (GPS Time) calculated by RTKLIB as ROS messages.
+rtklib_ros_bridge is a package that outputs the latitude and longitude, satellite reception status, altitude, ecef xyz, ecef velocity vector, and Time of Week (GPS Time) calculated by RTKLIB as ROS messages.

 ## Install